Death and state funeral of George H. W. Bush: Foreign observances

 The Government of the United Kingdom issued instructions that all government offices in the United Kingdom were to lower the Union flag to half-mast on December 1, 2018.
-In Canada, flags on all federal buildings were ordered flown at half-mast on December 5.
+In Canada, flags on all federal buildings were ordered flown at half-staff on December 5.

 On December 1 the Kuwait Towers displayed images of Bush in honor of his vital role in the Gulf War.

 The President of the Republic of Kosovo Hashim Thaçi announced on December 5 the day of national mourning with the flags half-masted.

 Informal observances

 Two hours following the death of Bush, approximately 100 students at Texas A&M University gathered at the George H.W.
 Bush Presidential Library and Museum and proceeded to a nearby statue of Bush to pay respects.
 Later that day, on an overlook near the Bush Compound in Maine, people spontaneously gathered to lay flowers, among them including former University of Massachusetts president Jack M. Wilson.
 A makeshift memorial of flowers, flags, and cards was also created by members of the public outside the gates of Bush's Houston home.

 The Dole Institute of Politics at the University of Kansas announced on December 1 that it would immediately lay out a book of condolence for members of the public to sign.
 Also on December 1, the city of Houston announced it would hold a memorial service in honor of Bush on the evening of December 3, 2018, at Hermann Square in front of the Houston City Hall with the Houston Symphony scheduled to provide music.

-Moments of silence were observed at sporting events in the weeks following George H.W.
-Bush's death, including prior to the December 3 NFL game between the Washington Redskins and Philadelphia Eagles at Lincoln Financial Field, and before the December 9 Army-Navy Game, among others.
+Moments of silence were observed at sporting events in the weeks following George Bush's death, including prior to the December 3 NFL game between the Washington Redskins and Philadelphia Eagles at Lincoln Financial Field, and before the December 9 Army–Navy Game, among others.